ignatha/vue-rsa/README.md

 ```

 ## Environment Variable
-Setup your environment variable inside `.env` file for development, dan `.env.production`.
+Setup your environment variable inside `.env` file for development, and `.env.production` for production.
 Create a file environment in the root folder.

 `.env` for the local environment :
 ```
 VUE_APP_ROOT_API=http://localhost:5000
 ```
-`.env.production` for the local environment :
+`.env.production` for production environment :
 ```
 VUE_APP_ROOT_API=http://rsa.ignatha.site
 ```